ourmaninamsterdam/sass-mediaqueries/README.md

-# Using Sass to workaround the mobile first IE8 view issue
+# Mobile First: Using Sass to provide a proper default view for old IE (8 and below)

 ## Introduction
-When following the responsive, mobile first methodology, there's always an issue of how to support those browsers which don't have media query support, such as IE8.
-Some advocate serving up a modified version of the mobile view to such browsers, or a completely separate set of styles, which adds another HTTP request and even more to the page weight.
-While others advocate the use of JavaScript polyfills, such as [respond.js](https://github.com/scottjehl/Respond) to emulate media queries.
+When following the responsive, mobile first methodology, there's always an issue of how to support those browsers which don't have media query support, such as old IE. By default, browsers without MQ support will see the mobile view.
+To workaround this some advocate creating a set of duplicate IE-specific styles as a workaround, which leads to duplicate code, increased page weight and possibly a degraded experience.
+Another approach makes use of JavaScript polyfills, such as [respond.js](https://github.com/scottjehl/Respond), to emulate media queries.
 The latter goes some way to solving this issue, but also raises a few of its own, notably performance and the reliance on JavaScript.

 ### An alternative approach

-My approach utilises Sass mixins, named, modular media queries and conditional comments to output pure CSS/HTML, so you can continue building mobile first as you normally would, while allowing you to choose a specific view to fallback to for &lt;=IE8 and other non-supporting browsers.
+My approach utilises Sass mixins, named, modular media queries and conditional comments to output pure CSS/HTML, so you can continue building mobile first as you normally would, while allowing you to choose a specific view to fallback for old IE and other non-supporting browsers.

 #### Benefits

-* Allows you to specify a proper default view for IE8 and below.
+* Allows you to specify a proper default view for old IE.
 * Produces a single HTTP request
-* Improves organisation of media queries by using predefined media queries
+* Improves CSS organisation by using predefined media queries
 * Pure CSS/HTML, no JS reliance
-* Flexible
+* Flexible to fit around any CSS methodology

 ## Usage